mdub187/Kanban-Board/README.md

 * Use Insomnia to test the server API directly.

-  * Download and unzip this [JSON file](https://static.bc-edx.com/coding/software-dev/14-Full-Stack-React/assets/Insomnia_M14_Challenge.zip) to import a request collection into Insomnia.

 ## Bonus

 As a bonus exercise, try adding the capability to sort and filter the list of tickets in the Kanban board.